jaimoondra/union-of-stars/README.md

 To see example usage, look at notebooks > examples.

-Developed by Jai Moondra, Philip C. Lotshaw, Greg Mohler, and Swati Gupta.
 Original union-of-stars algorithm developed by Joel Rajakumar, Jai Moondra, Bryan Gard, Swati Gupta, and Creston D. Herold.
 Contact Jai Moondra (jmoondra3@gatech.edu) for questions or comments.